pachterlab/kallistobustools/getting_started.md

   </a>
 </p>

-This page provides instructions for how to pre-process [mouse retinal cells SRR8599150](https://www.ncbi.nlm.nih.gov/sra/?term=SRR8599150) from [Koren et al., 2019](https://doi.org/10.1016/j.immuni.2019.02.007) using the __kallisto &#124; bustools workflow__.
+This page provides instructions for how to pre-process the[mouse retinal cells SRR8599150](https://www.ncbi.nlm.nih.gov/sra/?term=SRR8599150) dataset from [Koren et al., 2019](https://doi.org/10.1016/j.immuni.2019.02.007) using the __kallisto &#124; bustools workflow__.
 Details for each of the steps are described in the [explanation page](getting_started_explained.html).
 A video for the tutorial can be viewed [here](https://www.youtube.com/watch?v=uEdHMxqt4vI&feature=youtu.be).

 __Note:__ command line arguments are preceeded by`$`.
 For example, if you see `$ cd my_folder` then type `cd my_folder`.